Genetic Counseling (MS)

 Applicants competitive for admission will also be able to demonstrate a good beginning knowledge of the genetic counseling profession and can clearly articulate how this career path aligns with their personal and professional goals.
 This type of knowledge is often obtained from direct experience(s) with the genetic counseling profession, experiences in fields that complement genetic counseling and/or research about the field.
 Examples of ways applicants often achieve a real-life understanding of the profession include, but are not limited to:

 - Direct contact with genetic counselors: interviewing or shadowing working genetic counselors.
 Opportunities for direct patient observation may be limited by HIPAA (patient confidentiality) regulations.
-Participating or observing in genetic counseling related activities (case conferences, professional conferences).
+Participating or observing in genetic counseling-related activities (case conferences, professional conferences).

 - Employment, internship or volunteer work in genetic counseling or genetics setting such as a clinic, laboratory, public health organization, non-profit advocacy group.